moabukar/tech-vault/README.md

 ### :small_blue_diamond: Docker & K8s

-Container (Docker):
-- What is a container and what are its fundamentals?
-- What are c-groups and namespaces in Linux?

 <details>
 <summary>What is Docker and how does it work?</summary>
 Docker a software platform that allows you to build, test, and deploy applications quickly using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.